Bakerville/AzureDataFactory_ETL/README.md

         <em style="text-align: center;">Dataflow ETL from Raw to Staging</em>
 </p>

 **The second step** is ETL from Staging to Datawarehouse (Azure SQL Server).
-The design of data warehouse follows snowflake schema
+The design of data warehouse follows snowflake schema,

 <img title="adf" alt="Alt text" src="/images/DW diagram.jpg">
 <p>
         <em style="text-align: center;">Data Modeling</em>
 </p>

-The data is tranformed and loaded following the order: subdim -> dim -> fact.
+The data is tranformed and loaded following the order: <code> subdim -> dim -> fact </code>.
 The fact is the mark of all students.

 <img title="adf" alt="Alt text" src="/images/Data Flow ETL from Staging to dim_sinhvien.png">
 <p>